reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 The full web address is being shown above so it can be edited below.
 To make sure the web address is correct:

-  * This example will be called "TCStat: Basic Use Case"
+  * This example will be called "TCStat: Basic Use Case".
   * Remove this front portion from the web address before “generated”: https://metplus.readthedocs.io/en/latest
   * Put a “../” in front of “generated”